ChrisPritchard/slack-yara-scanner/README.md

 **Note**: This scanner does not *remove* or redact the messages - that requires more permissions than a bot would have, and also risks false positives.
 The user is merely advised to remove the secrets, and can obviously confirm and if necessary, ignore the message.

+## Updating the Rules

+The rules are compiled with the application via Go embed.
+To update the rules the scanner uses, you will need to compile it again and re-upload to Lambda.
+This isn't too onerous - and no changes need to be made to slack so it works straight away.

+The current rules (with a few modifications, additions) come from https://github.com/pseudo-security/slacksecrets.
+The credit for the rules sourced from that repo are part of the rules themselves.

 ## Compiling

 For general info, the code was built on WSl2 Ubuntu 18, using Golang 1.18.
 The editor used was VS Code.